robfatland/nexus/hpc/index.md

 # high performance computing

-This topic typically presumes multiple computers networked together with very low communication latency, effecting a supercomputer.
+We oversimplify High Performance Computing to mean: Multiple computers networked together with very low communication latency creating in effect a supercomputer.
+How is this done on the three primary cloud platforms?

-The following link needs follow-through: AWS org, HPC services, etcetera...

 ### AWS Parallel Computing Service PCS